crwilcox/chriswilcoxracing.github.io/index.md

 ![](/img/race-report-photos/2024/2024-R3-Rear.jpg)

-Chris Wilcox is a regional road racer participating in [WMRRA](https://wmrra.com) (Washington Motorcycle Road Racing Association) and [OMRRA](https://omrra.com) (Oregon Motorcycle Road Racing Association), participating in Formula 600, 600 Supersport, and 600 Superbike clases on his R6 and in Twins classes aboard an Aprilia RS 660.
+Chris Wilcox is a regional road racer participating in [WMRRA](https://wmrra.com) (Washington Motorcycle Road Racing Association) and [OMRRA](https://omrra.com) (Oregon Motorcycle Road Racing Association), participating in Twins classes aboard an Aprilia RS 660.
+Chris has previously competed on Yamaha R6s in Formula 600, 600 Supersport, and 600 Superbike classes.

-Chris is also a long-time volunteer of WMRRA and former executive board member (2nd VP).
+Chris is also a long-time volunteer of WMRRA.
+He is currently on the WMRRA Board of Directors and previously served as 2nd VP on the executive board.
 You can find him most race weekends at Friday night tech, making sure machinery and gear are in order for the weekend's events.

 When not racing Chris works with [Track Time](https://tracktime.bike/), a premier track day provider in Washington State to grow riders in the Pacific Northwest.
 Reach out if you are looking to attend for 1-on-1 rider instruction.